usnistgov/SpectrumBrowser/devel/deploy/README.md

 <h2> Location of configuration files </h2>

-We can take a look at the output of `sudo make install` to see where files are being installed:
+We can take a look at the output of `sudo make install` to see where files are being installed.
+Go to $SPECTRUM_BROWSER_HOME :

 ```bash
 $ sudo make install